mellowdevs/mellow-baby/README.md

     ```bash
     ng serve
     ```
     The frontend application will start running at `http://localhost:4200`.
-Open this address in your browser.

 ## 📄 License